kimreyesg/kimreyesg.github.io/phonons.md

 Expand the total energy to second order in atomic displacements about equilibrium.

-Procedure:

-Relax the structure to its ground state.

 Compute forces resulting from small displacements of atoms (finite differences or density-functional perturbation theory).